grampelberg/katacoda-scenarios/nodevoto/install-linkerd.md

 - Installing the CLI on your local system.
 - Using the CLI to install the control plane into your cluster.
-- Adding Linkerd's data plane to each service you would like.
+- Adding Linkerd's data plane to each service you would like to use with Linkerd.

 Take a look at the [architecture documentation](https://linkerd.io/2/architecture/) for more details.